 “Kids are growing up in a culture that promotes dieting behaviour,” says Katzman.
 “This has a bigger impact on a person who is more vulnerable.
 A lot of these messages are intended for adults who we hope can look at them and weed out the garbage; a lot of young kids don’t know how to critically evaluate this information.”
 In this age of The Swan and increasing acceptance of plastic surgery, children are learning it’s normal to hate their bodies.

 One unlikely culprit is the continental campaign against obesity.
 Children attending support groups at Hopewell say the messages have a huge impact.
 “We shouldn’t be vilifying fat,” says Neville.
 McVey has similar concerns.
-“There is so much attention on the rise in obesity, but less information on guidelines or the best strategies to use [to fight it].”
+“There is so much attention on the rise in obesity, but less information on guidelines or the best strategies to use [to].”

 Given the multitude of possible triggers leading to an eating disorder, treatment has to be multi-faceted to be successful — and it has to involve parents, not just the child.